Arunsri02/Forming/README.md

    Jayasri

 ## Azure Services
-we are used in oue websites some azure services 1.Resourse group.
+we are used in our websites some azure services 1.Resourse group.
 2.Azure monitor.
 3.Language.